Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### Custom Keystore

-By default the playbook deploys a default keystore to ease the installation process, however, we recommend you [generate your own keystore](https://docs.alfresco.com/content-services/latest/admin/security/#managealfkeystores) following the [instructions here](https://docs.alfresco.com/content-services/latest/admin/security/#keystore-generation).
+By default the playbook deploys a default keystore to ease the installation process, however, we recommend you [generate your own keystore][alf-keystores] following the [instructions here][keystore-generation].

 There are three steps required to use a custom keystore: